kong072023/IMC-Prosperity-4/README.md

 Chenjun Kong (Team Captain) is the sole decision-maker for all manual trading decisions and most algorithmic scripts;

-Shujaa Ali verified the manual trading Round 1 result from Chenjun, and contributed to algorithmic trading in Rounds 1 and 3 (as well as initiated the idea of participating in this trading competition with me);
+Shujaa Ali verified the manual trading Round 1 result from Chenjun, and contributed a lot to the algorithmic trading in Rounds 1 and 3 (as well as initiated the idea of participating in this trading competition with me);

-Wenhao Yu contributed to algorithmic trading in Round 3.
+Wenhao Yu contributed to algorithmic trading in Rounds 1 and 3.

 -----------------------------------------------------------------------------------------------